Providing More of the Healthier Products Consumers Want Than Ever Before

 What We Do

-We have introduced more than 20,000 new product choices with fewer calories, reduced fat, sodium and sugar, and more whole grains.
-Through the Healthy Weight Commitment Foundation, we have pledged to remove 1.5 trillion calories from the food supply by 2015.
+We have introduced more than 30,000 new product choices with fewer calories, reduced fat, sodium and sugar, and more whole grains.
+Through the Healthy Weight Commitment Foundation (HWCF), we have removed 6.4 trillion calories from the U.S. marketplace since 2007.
 We have voluntarily adopted strict advertising criteria so that 100 percent of ads seen on children’s programming now feature healthy products and healthy lifestyle messages.
 And in January 2011, we launched Facts Up Front, a voluntary front-of-pack nutrition labeling system designed to help busy consumers—especially parents—make more informed decisions when they shop.

 America’s food and beverage companies have a culture of continuous improvement and innovation, and we will continue to leverage this capability to empower consumers to live healthy and active lifestyles.